Okayama University

 Okayama University Overseas Language Training Program

-International exchange on campus
+International Exchange on Campus

 Class scene